 The second dimension that we take into account is the optimal degree of investor involvement.
 Venture capitalists typically provide financing in infrequent financing rounds or stages, lasting from a few months to over a year or more.
 They also define milestones that must be met before a certain fraction of the funds is released.
-In the venture capital industry, the time of fund managers is often considered as one of the most critical resources (see Michelacci and Suarez (2004) and Inderst and Mueller (2004)).
 Each financing round necessitates a thorough review and valuation exercise, it typically involves several parties (venture financing is often syndicated among several funds and the managers are involved as well) and a multilateral negotiation process.
 With these resource constraints and transaction costs in mind, it is then optimal to review the project only at certain intervals, even if this implies a temporarily suboptimal investment path.